Builder · Founder · Visionary

 The Wild Years

-And somewhere in the middle of it, a one-month detour: he sailed across the Pacific on a fishing sailboat.
-Lummi Island, Washington, through the Strait of Juan de Fuca, all the way to Hawaii.
-Because when you're already living at the edge, the ocean is just the next thing to cross.
+Somewhere in the middle of it, a one-month detour: he sailed across the Pacific on a fishing sailboat.
+Lummi Island, Washington — through the Strait of Juan de Fuca — all the way to Hawaii.
+When you're already living at the edge, the ocean is just the next thing to cross.

-Then a degree.
-Appalachian State University — BSBA in Information Systems.
+Then the degree.
+Appalachian State University — BSBA, Information Systems.
 He was the university's sysadmin while he was a student.
-On the Dean's Council.
-President of Phi Beta Lambda — after impeaching the one who had the job before him.
+Dean's Council.
+President of Phi Beta Lambda — after impeaching the one before him.
 Couldn't just attend.
 Had to run the place.

 2003 – 2008